tpryan/hammer_strike/README.md

 # Hammer Strike
-This is a demo that shows how fast Appengine can spin up instances to handle load that you send at it.
+This is a demo that shows how fast App Engine can spin up instances to handle load that you send at it.
 It simulates a hammer strike game where you hit the pad with a hammer and ring the bell.
 This is another one of those demos that means to be a be both a web demo and a IoT assisted physical game.